-For the Spring 2024 offering, the course will be taught in-person on 9:35 am - 10:55 am on Tuesday and Thursday at Cockins Hall (CH) 312.
-Course materials, including slides, notes, including slides, and in-class quizzes, will be posted on the course Carmen website.
-You will be responsible for attending classes in person, reading assigned book chapter, studying course material, working through statistical theories and R coding examples presented in the class.
+For the Spring 2025 offering, the course will be taught fully online, and no in-person meetings will take place.
+Throughout each weak, multiple videos and materials to study will be posted on the course website.
+You will be responsible for reading assigned book chapters, watching the videos, studying the new material, and working though the statistical theories and R coding examples presented in the videos or assigned as an exercise.